yenereren/thumbify/README.md

 ## License

-The code and the documentation are released under the [MIT License](LICENSE).
+The code and the documentation are released under the [GPL](LICENSE).